 Lauren Tarshis’s seventh book in her popular I Survived Series tackles the Civil War.
-Readers are on the edge of their seats waiting to see how Thomas will survive.
+In I Survived the Battle of Gettysburg, readers are on the edge of their seats waiting to see how Thomas will survive.
 Thomas receives injuries from an explosion.
 Moments later he is shot in the chest.

 Chapters 7 and 8 contain a lot of historical information including:

 - What strengths did the North and South have?

 - Why was Richmond important?